Blagden1786/calendar-agent/README.md

-<h1>Calendar Assistant</h1>
+<h1>Calendar Assistant (CalA)</h1>
-The calendar assitant is a smart agent that can create events in your google calendar.
+The calendar assitant (CalA) is a smart agent that can create events in your google calendar.

 <h2>Current Functionality</h2>
-The agent has a conversation with the user to understand the details of the event the user wants to create.
-It then calls the google calendar API to create this event.
+<h3>Conversational AI</h3>
+The user can have a conversation about their calendar with CalA.
+It can go and find events and summarise them for the user.

+<h3>Create Events</h3>
+The user can ask CalA to create and event in the calendar.
+It can include a description and/or a location.

+<h3>Delete Events</h3>
+The user can ask CalA to delete an event by describing it.
+CalA will find the event, confirm it has found the correct one with the user and then delete it.

 <h2>Future Plans</h2>
 <ul>
-  <li>The agent can find the event details requested by the user's description</li>
-  <li>The agent can delete and edit events already in the calendar</li>
   <li>Ability to add recurring events and all day events</li>
   <li>Before creating an event the agent checks for clashes with other events and alerts the user if so</li>
 </ul>